DillClaw Resolver (Published Specification)

 GET /capability/research.market.intel.vendors HTTP/1.1

 Returns resolver health status, current registry connection state, cache statistics, and the resolver's own version string.
-Required for all conformant implementations.
+REQUIRED for all conformant implementations.

 Accepts an array of resolution requests (maximum 50 per batch) and returns an array of responses in matching order.
 Useful for agents that need to resolve multiple capabilities in a single operation.
 Partial failure is permitted — individual request failures return error objects in-place without failing the entire batch.